MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

 >[!NOTE]
 >Microsoft has committed to suspending changes to **Optimize** endpoints for Office 365 until at least **June 30 2020**, allowing customers to focus on other challenges rather than maintaining the endpoint whitelist once initially implemented.
 This article will be updated to reflect any future changes.

+For more information about Office 365 endpoints and how they are categorized and managed, see the article [Managing Office 365 endpoints](managing-office-365-endpoints.md).

 #### Optimize URLs